suzannaakins/readme-generator/readme-template.md

   ${data.tests}

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at ${data.email}.
+  If you have any questions about the repo, please open an issue.
   You can find more of my work at github.com/${data.username}.